Zafer Görgen

-Zafer Görgen (born 21 June 2000) is a Turkish professional footballer who plays as a goalkeeper for Turkish Süper Lig club Gaziantep on loan from Çaykur Rizespor.
+Zafer Görgen (born 21 June 2000) is a Turkish professional footballer who plays as a goalkeeper for Süper Lig club Gaziantep on loan from Çaykur Rizespor.

-Professional career
+Career

-On 31 January 2019, he signed a professional contract with Çaykur Rizespor for 4.5 years.
-On 9 November 2019, Görgen made his professional debut with Çaykur Rizespor in a 1-0 Süper Lig win over Antalyaspor on 9 November 2019.
+On 31 January 2019, Görgen signed a professional contract with Çaykur Rizespor for 4.5 years.
+On 9 November 2019, he made his professional debut with Çaykur Rizespor in a 1–0 Süper Lig win over Antalyaspor on 9 November 2019.